Restrictive Covenants

 Non-Compete Agreements

 A non-compete agreement limits your right to work for a company that competes with your employer for a period of months or years after you leave your job.
-Non-compete agreements can be broad, prohibiting you from working in an entire industry for several years, or they can be narrow, limiting your ability to work for a handful of companies for a few months.
-But either way, they can limit your negotiating power at your current power and your ability to find your next job.
+Non-compete agreements can be broad, prohibiting you from working in an entire industry for several years, or they can be narrow, limiting your ability to work for only a handful of companies for a few months.
+But either way, they can limit your negotiating power at your current employer and your ability to find your next job.

-You can contact our office at (201) 777-2250 to schedule a meeting with one of our New Jersey restrictive covenant attorneys.
+If you have a question or concern about a non-compete agreement, then please feel free to contact our office at (201) 777-2250 to schedule a meeting with one of our New Jersey restrictive covenant attorneys.

 Non-Solicitation Agreements